ItsKarma/ghsearch/README.md

 # GitHub Search

-Command line tool to search GitHub.
+Command line tool to search for text within a GitHub repo or organization.

-Search string is case insensitive.

 ## Installation